ramadhikapk/pweb4/README.md

 ## how to use it ##

 Input the name of the city and click 'get weather'.
-It eill automatically display the temperature in celcius.
+It will automatically display the temperature in celcius.

 Thank you for your attention.